Suleiman II of the Ottoman Empire: Family

 Despite his six consorts, Suleiman II remained childless.
 It is not known whether this was due to his sterility, lack of sexual interest, or his precarious health conditions, which forced him to be bedridden for the final half of his short reign.

 Death

-Suleiman II had fell into a coma and was later brought to Edirne on 8 June 1691.
+Suleiman II had fallen into a coma and was later brought to Edirne on 8 June 1691.
 He died on 22 June 1691 and his body was buried in Suleiman the Magnificent's tomb at Süleymaniye Mosque in Istanbul.
 His brother Ahmed succeeded him as Sultan.